bignosethethird/Technical-Architecture-Notes/Architecture Policies.md

 ### 0	Common toolsets
 Strategic tools are provided for data access and must be used for maintaining and accessing databases.
 _Rationale:_ Re¬use of common toolsets to maintain and access data means that the cost of tool licenses are reduced and skills and support can be focused on specific recommended technologies.
-_Implications:_ We have standard tools that are fully understood within the business and supportable centrally by the [company] Technology Team.
+_Implications:_ We have standard tools that are fully understood within the business and supportable centrally by the SuccessionWealth Technology Team.
 Standard tools must be used by new projects that require data access.
 See also:
 *	Supportable
 ### 1	Persisting data